 On the way down there are plenty of information signs so you can learn about the seals, their habits and the surrounding environment.

 Platypus Waterholes Walk

-I seem to be mentioning an awful lot of things that can’t be done right now, and the Platypus Waterholes walk is another one of them.
+I seem to be mentioning an awful lot of things that were affected by the bushfires in 2019/20 and the Platypus Waterholes walk is another one of them.
 It is located in the Flinders Chase National Park and all of the infrastructure was destroyed in the fires.
-The walk is just under 5km and takes around two hours and is a great opportunity to see the elusive platypus in the wild.
-Hopefully I can update this post in the future and this path will be open again.

 Kangaroo Island Food and Beverages